renatabg2205/Credit_Risk_Analysis/README.md

 The recall values for the last 2 models range from 70%-91% for high risk loans and from 91%-94% for low risk loans.
 These 2 models are providing a better loan classification prediction.

-Based on these results, I would recommed the Easy Ensemble AdaBoost Classifier machine learning model because it provided the most
+Based on these results, I would recommed the Easy Ensemble AdaBoost Classifier machine learning model because it provided the highest balanced accuracy score, as well as the highest precision and recall scores.